National Numeracy Day: Fun KS1 & KS2 Maths Activities

 1. Host a Big Number Natter

-Hosting a big number natter is great for a couple of reasons.
-Not only will it make pupils aware of how fundamental numeracy is (a fact I can’t guarantee they’ll be happy to realise) but it will also give pupils confidence that they can do maths.
+Hosting a big number natter activity for number day is great for a couple of reasons.
+Not only will it make pupils aware of how fundamental numeracy is (a fact I can’t guarantee they’ll be happy to realise), it will also give pupils confidence that they can do maths.
 Frequently, pupils label themselves as ‘bad at maths’ or ‘rubbish with numbers’ but helping them realise they’re successfully using their numeracy skills more often than they realise will instil them with confidence in their ability.

 1. Get Baking!